st3v3nmw/beacon-dns/README.md

 But, DNS records on the internet use [ridicuously low TTLs](https://blog.apnic.net/2019/11/12/stop-using-ridiculously-low-dns-ttls/).
 The resolver can be configured to serve stale DNS records while it refreshes/prefetches the record in the background.

-Beacon DNS also "learns" your access patterns to prefetch subsequent queries before the device makes them.
+Beacon DNS also "learns" your query patterns to prefetch subsequent queries before the device makes them.
 For instance, when `github.com` is queried, `avatars.githubusercontent.com` & `github.githubassets.com` usually follow.
 So when the resolver sees `github.com`, it can prefetch the next two before the device queries for them.

 ```yaml
 cache: